Employment related questions are answered in this section and can be located under the following topics:

 On-Campus Student Employment

-Optional Practical Training (F-1 Students)
+Optional Practical Training (OPT) and STEM OPT (F-1 Students)

 The reason for this is because your official last day of employment can depend on several factors such as how your employer sets up the severance pay (continuing you on payroll vs. a lump sum payout, etc.) and how they view your continued (or not) employment status with the employer.
-As such, if you are laid off with severance, we recommend you ask your employer what your last day of employment would be if you were to request an employment verification letter in order to know what day to report as your last day of employment.
+As such, if you are laid off with severance, we recommend you ask your employer what your last day of employment would be if you were to request an employment verification letter to know what day to report as your last day of employment.

 Possibly, but eligibility depends on a number of factors in your personal circumstances and varies from state to state.
 It is not advised to determine unemployment benefits eligibility based on generalities, nor can OIS definitively confirm an individual’s eligibility based on generalities.
 Rather, the best way to determine the eligibility criteria and application process in your state is to review your individual situation in consultation with an attorney familiar with your state’s employment law and/or is to contact your state’s employment agency to seek clarification.
 Below are a few helpful resources to begin your research: